eclab/grains/dave/README.md

    or START/STOP GATE signals on PORT1, PORT2, and/or PORT3 as CV (not MIDI).

 6. You can set each of the three pots to output a CC.
-You can choose the CC parameter and the CC channel, and when you change a pot, it will inject a CC into the stream for PORT1, PORT2, and/or PORT3.
+You can choose the CC parameter and the CC channel, and when you change a pot, it will INJECT a CC into the stream for PORT1, PORT2, and/or PORT3.
 This allows you to change the MIDI parameters of the WonkyStuff MCO/1 for example.